pydio/pydio-doc-admin-guide/1_installation_guides/09_office_online/01_only_office.md

 ```

 Note: refer to docker.io web site to install correct version of docker.
 Typically, on Ubuntu, you should install docker using `apt install docker.io`, the simple `docker` package installs something else that is irrelevant here.

+### Start editing documents

+Now you can edit all of your docs, presentations, and more easily, double click on the file and a window will appear with the only office interface and then you can edit it right of the bat.

+[:image-popup:1_installation_guides/office_online/onlyoffice_interface.png]